Reed Morano: As a director

 Morano also served as her own director of photography on her directorial debut, the critically acclaimed drama Meadowland, starring Olivia Wilde, Luke Wilson, Giovanni Ribisi, Elisabeth Moss, Juno Temple and John Leguizamo.
 It premiered in the dramatic competition at the Tribeca Film Festival in April 2015.

 In 2017, Morano directed the first three episodes of the television adaptation of Margaret Atwood's The Handmaid's Tale, which was released by the streaming service Hulu in April 2017.
 For her work on The Handmaid's Tale, she won an Emmy Award.
 She also won a Directors Guild of America Award for directing a drama series for the episode "Offred" of The Handmaid's Tale, which makes her the first woman in history to win both the Emmy and Directors Guild Award for directing a drama series in the same year.

 In 2018, Morano directed and shot I Think We're Alone Now, a post-apocalyptic drama centering on the companionship between Del (Peter Dinklage) and Grace (Elle Fanning).
 The film premiered at the 2018 Sundance Film Festival, and was later released to theaters on September 14, 2018.

 In 2020, Morano released her third feature film as director The Rhythm Section, starring Blake Lively, Jude Law and Sterling K. Brown.

 Personal life

 Morano married fellow cinematographer and gaffer Matt Walker in 2008.
 They divorced in 2018.
 They have two sons together.
 Reed lives with her sons in Brooklyn, New York.
-Elder son Casey played Olivia and Luke's son in Meadowland.
+Elder son Casey appeared in Morano's film Meadowland.

+In 2021 she began a relationship with actor-director Tim Robbins.